 Political relations between Germany and Bangladesh are friendly.
 In 1972, Germany was one of the first European countries to recognise Bangladesh’s independence from Pakistan under international law.
 Bangladesh warmly welcomed German reunification.
 Germany is not only respected as a longstanding and reliable partner in development cooperation but is also seen as a vital trading partner and an important member of the European Union.
 Bangladesh keenly observes Germany’s engagement in climate policy and the United Nations.

-Bilateral talks focus on improving minimum social standards in the textile industry, political dialogue between the Government and the opposition and the human rights situation in Bangladesh.
+Bilateral talks focus on improving minimum social standards in the textile industry and on addressing Bangladesh’s democratic development and human rights situation.
 Since Bangladesh became independent, numerous German non-governmental organisations and church-affiliated aid organisations have, together with their local partners, actively sought to promote the country’s social and economic development.
-Thanks to their commitment and a vigorous information campaign in Germany and Bangladesh, many people on both sides are favourably disposed towards the other country.
+In addition, Germany is providing humanitarian aid to help support the relief efforts for the Rohingya fleeing from Myanmar.
+Because of this commitment and a vigorous information campaign in Germany and Bangladesh, many people on both sides are favourably disposed towards the other country.

-German companies are investing in Bangladesh, particularly in the textile, transport, energy and logistics sectors as well as the building materials industry.
+German companies are investing in Bangladesh, particularly in the textile, transport, energy, logistics sectors and the building materials industry.